 SHAP (SHapley Additive exPlanations, see Lundberg and Lee (2017)) is an ingenious way to study black box models.
 SHAP values decompose - as fair as possible - predictions into additive feature contributions.
-Crunching SHAP values requires clever algorithms by clever people.
-Analyzing them, however, is super easy with the right visualizations. {shapviz} offers the latter:
+Crunching SHAP values requires clever algorithms.
+Analyzing them, however, is super easy with the right visualizations. {shapviz} offers the latter.

 sv_importance()